Introduction

 -

-You can contact me via LinkedIn.
+You can contact me via LinkedIn and this website.